atomadam2/Liver_Deconvolution/README.md

 Does not include liver specific cells (Hep, Chol, LSEC, Plasma cells) These tables can be put into other pathway analysis software (Metascape for example)

+Kim2021_CibersortSigGene_SuppTable2 - This is Supplementary Table 2 in the manuscript, but as a text file.
+The original publication was converted to excel and has gene->date errors (sorry about that and thanks Guo-Liang Chew for finding this!)

 Part 2: Deconvolution of bulk RNA-seq data from chronic liver disease patients

 Reduce scRNA-seq data for deconvolution